Discover New Sales Opportunities in the Checkout Process

-To guide your customers from their shopping cart to the checkout, you should make it easy for them to find certain key elements related to their purchase.
+First of all, to guide your customers from their shopping cart to the checkout, you should make it easy for them to find certain key elements related to their purchase.
 These elements can be, for example, an image of the product, a brief description of the item, shipping costs, payment methods, etc. You can use various statistics to pinpoint specific areas that require your attention.
-Statista, for example, provides statistics on the reasons why purchases are cancelled, from where you can get a few ideas.
+Statista, for instance, provides statistics on the reasons why purchases are cancelled, from where you can get a few ideas.

 Station 2: Delivery and Payment

 At this station, you will need the customer’s data in order to be able to send the product and bill the customer.
 You also have the option to ask the customer if they want to sign in to or register for a customer account.
 If the customer chooses one of these options, their data is stored and will not need to be re-entered.
 This should not be a compulsory step, however, since mandatory registration could cause a customer to cancel their purchase.
 Instead, you should allow the customer to make a purchase “as a guest.”

 On the last page, your customers expect to see an overview of their order with all the information relating to their purchase in a clear manner.
 If this information is complete and correct, it is highly likely that your customers will confirm their purchase with a simple click and continue to the “thank you” page.

 Station 4: The “Thank You” Page